 How to allocate Unallocated Space in Windows 11/10

 Unallocated space on your hard drive is taking up valuable space, but until it is allocated, Windows can’t use it.
 Note that when you buy a hard drive, you cannot use the full amount that is listed on the hard drive.
 For example, you may buy a hard drive with 1 terabyte, but when you check the size on your computer, you will see less than 1 terabyte.
 This is because the hard drive needs that space for formatting information.
-This is not an unallocated space that is spoken of; the unallocated space is that space that may be on your hard drive that Windows cannot use until you make it accessible.
+This is not the unallocated space that is spoken of; the unallocated space is the space on your hard drive that Windows cannot use until you make it accessible.
 Unallocated space can be assigned its own volume letter or used to extend another drive.

 Types of Partitions